zhaoshengEE/Modulation_Classification/README.md

 ## Data in this project

 The original dataset in this project is publicly available on the [DeepSig RF Datasets For Machine Learning](https://www.deepsig.ai/datasets).
-The dataset is called RADIOML 2016.10A and is generously offered by _DeepSig Inc._
+The data set is called RADIOML 2016.10A and is generously offered by _DeepSig Inc._

 ## Files in this repo